Australian Institute of Aboriginal and Torres Strait Islander Studies: Ethical research

-Native Title research
+Native title research

-AIATSIS began undertaking Native Title research activities through the Native Title Research Unit in 1993, following the 1992 Mabo v Queensland High Court decision.
-Native Title research at AIATSIS is primarily funded through the Department of the Prime Minister and Cabinet but research has also been conducted in partnership with other departments and organisations including the Australian National University, the Australian Conservation Foundation and the Federal Court of Australia.
+AIATSIS began undertaking native title research activities through the Native Title Research Unit in 1993, following the 1992 Mabo v Queensland High Court decision.
+Native Title research at AIATSIS is primarily funded through the Department of the Prime Minister and Cabinet but research has also been conducted in partnership with other departments and organisations, including the Australian National University, the Australian Conservation Foundation, and the Federal Court of Australia.

-The Native Title Research Advisory Committee, the Research Advisory Committee and the AIATSIS Council oversee the work conducted in Native Title and traditional ownership research at AIATSIS.
+The Native Title Research Advisory Committee, the Research Advisory Committee, and the AIATSIS Council oversee the work conducted in Native Title and traditional ownership research at AIATSIS.

 AIATSIS conducts a range of research projects relating to Native Title and traditional ownership, including Native Title and cultural heritage, Native Title and fresh and sea water, and Prescribed Body Corporates.

 The role of Native Title research at AIATSIS is to monitor outcomes of Native Title and through research and study, provide advice on Native Title policy development.
 The Institute publishes a range of materials relating to Native Title including books, discussion papers, research reports and a Native Title Newsletter.

 AIATSIS also provides a Native Title Research and Access Officer, who is responsible for assisting Native Title claimants to access materials from the AIATSIS collections in support of their claim.

-AIATSIS also contributes to Native Title policy and research by co-organising the Annual National Native Title Conference.
+Up until 2019, AIATSIS also contributed to Native Title policy and research by co-organising the Annual National Native Title Conference.
+However, in 2020, during the COVID-19 pandemic in Australia, the conference was cancelled, and in 2021 it merged with the National Indigenous Research Conference, creating a five-day event known as the AIATSIS Summit.